Diana-Joya/Alien-Resubmission/README.md

-Alien Invaders - Diana Joya - 3/27/19
+# Alien Invaders

+## Overview:
+This project is my Python version of the popular Alien Invaders game.